top of page

-While the Appointed Times were initially given to Israel for observation, they are just as applicable to believers today who are grafted into Israel.
-But here is the confusing part, modern christianity seeks to worship the Messiah under a false name, proclaim to follow Him, but very few rely on the Scriptures as their sole source for doctrine and religious observances.
+The Appointed Times, originally given to Israel for observance, are equally relevant to believers today who have been grafted into Israel.
+However, this truth often gets lost in modern Christianity, where many worship the Messiah under a name with questionable origins, claim to follow Him, yet rarely rely on the Scriptures as their sole authority for doctrine and practices.

-The Feasts of the Father included in the Bible were established for the Israeli people to observe as part of their covenant with Him.
-These feasts include Passover, Unleavened Bread, Firstfruits, Pentecost, Trumpets, Atonement, and Tabernacles.
+The Feasts of the Father, outlined in the Bible, were established for the Israelites as part of their covenant with Him.
+These include:

 Colossians 5:8 So then let us celebrate the festival, not with old leaven, nor with the leaven of evil and wickedness, but with the unleavened bread of sincerity and truth.

-The Scriptures and the Messiah talk about fulfillment of the Law and a renewed covenant.
-The Messiahs sacrifice certainly fulfilled the sacrificial parts of the Law, and also the Spring Feasts, but the Autumn Feasts remain unfulfilled as this is the great ingathering, the end of time judgement.
+The Scriptures and the Messiah emphasize the fulfillment of the Law and the establishment of a renewed covenant.
+While the Messiah's sacrifice fulfilled the sacrificial elements of the Law and the Spring Feasts, the Autumn Feasts remain unfulfilled.
+These Feasts represent the great ingathering and the end-time judgment, which are key components of the Father’s salvation plan.

-Teaching that the Feasts are no longer necessary is like saying the Messiah removed the Fathers Salvation Plan - but nothing could be further from the truth.
-Natsarim remember and celebrate the Feasts, as grafted in believers to Israel.
-The Messiah said in Matthew 5:17
+To teach that the Feasts are no longer necessary is to imply that the Messiah removed the Father’s salvation plan, which could not be further from the truth.
+As believers grafted into Israel, the Natsarim remember and celebrate the Feasts as part of their walk with the Father.
+The Messiah Himself affirmed in Matthew 5:17:

 Matthew 5:17 “Do not think that I came to destroy the Torah or the Prophets.
 I did not come to destroy but to complete.

-The Autumn feasts teach us of what is yet to come, and set out what we should be following in our own personal walk with the Messiah.
-Yom Teruah teaches repentance; Yom Kippur redemption; and Sukoth, rejoicing.
-On Yom Teruah, the sound of the ram’s horn calls each believer to repent and confess their sins before the Father.
-The Yom Kippur is when peace is made with the Father through atonement of sin, and this is also the Messiahs blood sacrifice on our behalf.
-On Sukkoth, believers obey the Father’s command to rejoice over the harvest (the in-gathering of souls) and the goodness of the Father.
+On Yom Teruah, the sound of the ram’s horn calls believers to repent and confess their sins before the Father.
+Yom Kippur is the appointed time for peace with the Father through the atonement of sin, representing the Messiah’s blood sacrifice on our behalf.
+During Sukkot, believers fulfill the Father’s command to rejoice over the harvest, symbolising the in-gathering of souls, and give thanks for His goodness.

 Exodus 12:6 ‘And you shall keep it until the fourteenth day of the same new moon.
 Then all the assembly of the congregation of Israel shall slay it between the evenings........
 14 ‘And this day shall become to you a remembrance.
 And you shall celebrate it as a festival to Yahuah throughout your generations – celebrate it as a festival, an everlasting law.